cyberwillis/envs/projects/README.md

-create one folder for each projects here... its the folder that jupyter / jupyterlab can see.
+This folder purpose is to separate projects , it's where jupyterlab or jupyter notebook will be limited to.